steve-fryatt/makefiles/README.md

 	export SFTOOLS_MAKE=/home/steve/sftools/make

+where the path is changed to suit your local settings and installation requirements.
 To install the Makefiles, use

 	make install

-from the root folder of the project, which will copy the necessary files in to `$SFTOOLS_MAKE`.
+from the root folder of the project, which will copy the necessary files in to the location indicated by `$SFTOOLS_MAKE`.

 To build the manual, Mantools must also have been installed.
-This msut be done *after* installing the Shared Makefiles; returning to the Shared Makefiles project and running `make install` again will cause the manual to be built if Mantools have been installed correctly.
+This msut be done *after* installing the Shared Makefiles; returning to the Shared Makefiles project and running

+	make install

+again will cause the manual to be built if Mantools have been installed correctly.

 Licence
 -------

-Shared Makefiles are licensed under the EUPL, Version&nbsp;1.2 only (the "Licence"); you may not use this work except in compliance with the Licence.
+Shared Makefiles are licensed under the EUPL, Version 1.2 only (the "Licence"); you may not use this work except in compliance with the Licence.

 You may obtain a copy of the Licence at <http://joinup.ec.europa.eu/software/page/eupl>